This article was updated February 3, 2020, from an earlier version.

 Austin Smith, Ensemble

 After Hamilton, Smith performed in Lincoln Center Theater’s 2017 Off-Broadway production of How to Transcend a Happy Marriage.
+He appeared in the Public’s production of Socrates.
+He will next appear onstage in the NYTW production of Martyna Majok’s Sanctuary City.

 Seth Stewart, Ensemble